 A display with lower gamma increases its light output more quickly as you increase the signal input.
 If you look at the 10% input, you will see that a 2.8 gamma produces only 16% of the light output of 2.0 gamma.
 This is obviously an enormous difference.
 The difference becomes increasingly less significant as the level of input rises, so that at 80% input a display with a 2.8 gamma produces nearly 84% of the output of a display with 2.0 gamma, which would be barely noticeable.

 For this reason, the primary effect of system gamma on image quality will be with shadow detail and black levels.
-A gamma of 2.2-2.35 offers a nice compromise between these two opposing qualities.
-If you lower gamma below 2.2 you will achieve great shadow detail but your black levels will be noticeably elevated and contrast will suffer.
-If you raise gamma above 2.35 then you will create deep, dark blacks but with compromised shadow detail.
+If the gamma is too low you will achieve great shadow detail but your black levels will be noticeably elevated and contrast will suffer.
+If you raise gamma too high then you will create deep, dark blacks but with compromised shadow detail.

 There are several points to keep in mind about gamma:

-The gamma of red, green, and blue, should all be the same.
+- The gamma of red, green, and blue, should all be the same.
 If they are different, then you will have a problem with grayscale tracking.
+In fact, grayscale tracking and RGB gamma are essentially the same.

-Because of gamma, 50% input does not produce 50% of available light output.
-To get 50% of available output, you need a signal input of between 70-80%.
+- Because of gamma, 50% input does not produce a 50% output.
+To get 50% output, you need a signal input of between 70-80%.
+Conversely, with a typical display 50% input produces only about an 18% output.

-Getting gamma is important not only because of achieving a balance between shadow detail and high contrast.
-A flat gamma response (the same gamma at each level of stimulus) in the correct range help to will provide the image with great depth and realism.
+- Getting gamma is important not only to achieve a balance between shadow detail and high contrast.
+A good gamma response will help to provide the image with great depth and realism.

 To order ChromaPure software & meter packages at CurtPalme.com exclusive prices, see our ChromaPure order page.
 Same product, same support - just more money in your pocket at the end of the day!